openlegend/core-rules/core/SRD.md

 deadly attack delivered by you is exceptionally vicious. \newline

-**Effect:** Any time you roll a natural 20 on the d20 for an attack action roll, you roll twice on all subsequent d20 re-rolls and take the higher result.
+**Effect:** Any time you roll a natural 20 on the d20 for an attack action roll, you get advantage 1 on all subsequent d20 re-rolls.

 ## Wealthy